 Rights, Responsibilities & Confidentiality

-- Equal access to courses, programs, services and activities.
+- Equal access to courses, programs, and activities at WPI

 Responsibilities of WPI

-The Office of Disability Services (ODS) is the department charged with the responsibility for collecting and holding disability documentation.
-ODS is committed to ensuring all information regarding a student remains confidential as required or permitted by law.
-Information will be shared with others in the university community on a need-to-know basis only.
+OAS is committed to ensuring all information regarding a student remains confidential as required or permitted by law.
+Information will only be shared with others in the university community on a need-to- know basis.